Date of Last Revision: 28 March 2023

 You keep full ownership of all content and creations that you offer on Story City, but we need licenses from you to operate Story City effectively.

-By posting content and creations on Story City, you grant us a royalty-free, perpetual, irrevocable, non-exclusive, sublicensable, worldwide license to use, reproduce, distribute, perform, publicly display, publicly perform, or prepare derivative works of your content and creations.
+By posting content and creations on Story City, you grant us a royalty-free, perpetual, irrevocable, non-exclusive, sublicensable, worldwide license to use, reproduce, distribute, publicly display, publicly perform, or prepare derivative works of your content and creations for the purpose of providing and promoting your content and creations for use on the Story City platform.
 You give us the right to market, advertise and promote your content and for this purpose create excerpts for users to see without charge.
 The purpose of this license is strictly limited to allow us to provide and promote contents to the platform’s users or potential users.
 We will never try to steal your creations or use them in an exploitative way.

 You are solely responsible for all your Content.
 You represent and warrant that you own all your Content, or you have all rights that are necessary to grant us the license rights in your Content under this Agreement.
 You also represent and warrant that neither your Content, nor your use and provision of your Content to be made available through Story City, nor any use of your Content by Story City on or off the platform will infringe, misappropriate, or violate a third party’s intellectual property rights, or rights of publicity or privacy, or result in the violation of any applicable law or regulation.